Arun-singh-negi/My_Q-A_chatBot/README.md

 I have used a English dataset (working on the Hinglish dataset project) while the orignal dataset is given in two languages hindi(hinglish) and english. eg.
-1 Mary is in the school.
-2 Bill is in the kitchen.
+1 Mary is in the school., Bill is in the kitchen.
-3 Is Bill in the bedroom? 	no
+Q 'Is Bill in the bedroom'?
+A 'no'

-2
-4 Bill journeyed to the bedroom.
-5 Fred travelled to the cinema.
+2 Bill journeyed to the bedroom.
+Fred travelled to the cinema.
-6 Is Bill in the bedroom? 	yes	4
+Q 'Is Bill in the bedroom?'
+A	'yes'

-7 Fred went back to the park.
-8 Bill is either in the school or the office.
+3 Fred went back to the park.
+Bill is either in the school or the office.
-9 Is Bill in the park? 	no	8
+Q 'Is Bill in the park?'
+A	'no'

-10 Mary went to the cinema.
-11 Julie is either in the school or the office.
+4 Mary went to the cinema.
+Julie is either in the school or the office.
-12 Is Fred in the park? 	yes	7
+Q 'Is Fred in the park?'
+A 'yes'

-13 Julie is either in the park or the school.
-14 Bill went back to the office.
+5 Julie is either in the park or the school.
+Bill went back to the office.
-15 Is Bill in the office? 	yes
+Q 'Is Bill in the office?'
+A	'yes'

 ### The architechture